OSX-RSPlug-a/DocSiteEx/README.md

       chmod +x main            // this main It's a binary that was compiled

-      nohup main </dev/null >nohup.out 2>nohup.err &      // to execute in background the script or program
+      nohup ./main </dev/null >nohup.out 2>nohup.err &      // to execute in background the script or program